jgscott/ECO395M/slides/03-linear_regression/03_linear_models.md

 Example: orange juice sales
 ========================================================

+We'll see an example that illustrates the importance of transformations and hand-built interactions to get a good linear model.

 - Three brands of OJ: Tropicana, Minute Maid, Dominicks

-- 83 Chicago-area stores

-- Demographic info for each store
+- 83 Chicago-area stores and demographic info for each store

 - Price, sales (log units moved), and whether advertised (`feat`)